Reputation (album): Commercial performance

 In the United States, Reputation sold 700,000 copies after one day of availability and 1.05 million after four days.
-It opened at number one on the Billboard 200 with first-week figures of 1.238 million album-equivalent units that consisted of 1.216 million pure sales, a figure that was higher than all other albums on the chart that week combined.
-In doing so, it immediately became the best-selling album of 2017 in the United States.
-Reputation made Swift the first artist to have four albums each sell more than a million copies within one week since Nielsen SoundScan began tracking sales in 1991.
-The strong sales of Reputation contributed to an ongoing debate about the impact of streaming on album sales, although it was eventually made available for streaming three weeks after its initial release.
+The album opened at number one on the Billboard 200 with first-week figures of 1.238 million album-equivalent units that consisted of 1.216 million pure sales.
+It sold more than all other albums on the chart that week combined, and it immediately became the best-selling album of 2017.
+Reputation made Swift the first artist to have four albums each sell more than a million copies within one week since Nielsen SoundScan began tracking US music sales in 1991.

+The strong sales of Reputation contributed to an industry debate over the impact of streaming on album sales, although it was eventually made available for streaming three weeks after its initial release.
 The album spent four non-consecutive weeks at number one on the Billboard 200 and topped the 2018 Billboard 200 Year-End chart.
-It had sold 2.478 million copies in the United States by January 2024.
-After Swift's acquisition of her Big Machine album masters, including Reputation, the album re-entered the Billboard 200 top five in May 2025, having last appeared in the top 10 in August 2018.
-The Recording Industry Association of America in September 2025 certified the album seven-times platinum for surpassing seven million units.
+After Swift acquired the master recordings to her first six studio albums including Reputation, the album re-entered the Billboard 200's top five in May 2025, having last appeared in the top 10 in August 2018.
+Reputation had sold 2.478 million copies in the United States by January 2024, and it was certified seven-times platinum for surpassing seven million equivalent units in the United States by the Recording Industry Association of America (RIAA) in September 2025.

-Reputation sold two million copies worldwide within one week of release and was the world's second-best-selling album of 2017 (behind Ed Sheeran's ÷), with 4.5 million copies sold.
-In the English-speaking world, Reputation reached number one and was certified multi-platinum in Australia (five-times platinum), New Zealand (six-times platinum), and the United Kingdom (triple platinum), and it also reached number one in Ireland and Canada.
-In mainland Europe, the album peaked atop the charts in Austria, the Netherlands, Norway, Portugal, Greece, Spain, and Switzerland.
-It was certified platinum in Austria, Belgium, France, Germany, Italy, and Sweden; and double platinum in Denmark and Poland.
+Reputation sold two million copies worldwide within one week of release.
+With 4.5 million copies sold in 2017, it became the year's second-best-selling album worldwide (behind Ed Sheeran's ÷).
+In the English-speaking countries, the album reached number one and was certified eight-times platinum in Canada, six-times platinum in Australia and New Zealand, and triple platinum in the United Kingdom, and it also reached number one in Ireland.
+In continental Europe, it peaked atop the charts in Austria, Greece, the Netherlands, Norway, Portugal, Spain, and Switzerland.
+It was certified double platinum in Austria, Denmark, and Poland; and platinum in Belgium, France, Germany, Italy, and Sweden.
 In Asia–Pacific, Reputation was certified platinum in Singapore and gold in Japan, and it became one of the best-selling digital albums in China with one million copies sold as of September 2019.